beaubol/mobile-cross-platform/react-native/README.md

 ## Setup iOS

 1. Add the Jumio Mobile SDK to your iOS-project of your react-native project.
 If you don't want to add the sdk manually, you can use CocoaPods.
+If you use CocoaPods, download the Podfile and change the target name to the target of your project.
+Call **pod init** afterwards.
 2. Download the module (JumioModuleIOS.h, JumioModuleIOS.m)
 3. Open the workspace of the iOS-application and add the downloaded JumioModuleIOS-files to the project.
 4. Add the "NSCameraUsageDescription"-key to your Info.plist file.